sourcefrog/cargo-mutants/DESIGN.md

 ### Finding the workspace and packages

-cargo-mutants is invoked from within, or given with `-d`, a single directory.
+cargo-mutants is invoked from within, or given with `-d`, a single directory, called the _start directory_.
 To find mutants and run tests we first need to find the enclosing workspace and the packages within it.

-This is done basically by parsing the output of `cargo metadata`.
+This is done basically by parsing the output of `cargo locate-project` and `cargo metadata`.

+We often want to test only one or a subset of packages in the workspace.
+This can be set explicitly with `--package` and `--workspace`, or heuristically depending on the project metadata and the start directory.

 For each package, cargo tells us the build targets including tests and the main library or binary.
 The tests are not considered for mutation, so this leaves us with some targets of interest, and for each of them cargo tells us one top source file, typically something like `src/lib.rs` or `src/main.rs`.

-### Finding packages to mutate

-We may often want to test only one or a subset of packages in the workspace.

-This can be controlled by an explicit `--package` option.

-**UNIMPLEMENTED:** In non-workspace directories test only that one package.
-Match Cargo's heuristics for running tests from a workspace; add a `--workspace` option.

 ### Discovering mutants